xErik/nftgen/README.md

 dart pub global deactivate nftgen
 ```

 Commands accept an OPTIONAL parameter specifying the project-directory.
-Without it, the current directory will be used.
+Otherwise, the current directory will be used.

 Try `nftgen.dart help` and `nftgen.dart help <COMMAND>` for further information.